pho5nix/Red-Threat-Redemption/ELK-Wazuh-Setup.md

 ---

-## Part 8: Kibana Data View Configuration
+## Part 8: Create Kibana Data View for wazuh-alerts-*

 ### Step 8.1: Access Kibana

 1. Open your browser and go to `http://YOUR_SERVER_IP:5601`
-2. Log in with the `elastic` user and password from Step 3.4
+2. Log in with the `elastic` user and password

 ### Step 8.2: Navigate to Stack Management